01-edu/Branch-AI/one_exercise_per_file/week02/day05/ex03/audit/readme.md

 As you may must have a different parameters list than this one, you should have different results.

-3. This question is validated if you used the fitted estimator to compute the score on the test set: `gridsearch.score(X_test, y_test)`.
+##### The question 3 is validated if you used the fitted estimator to compute the score on the test set: `gridsearch.score(X_test, y_test)`.
 The MSE score is ~0.27.
 The score I got on the test set is close to the score I got on the validation sets.
 It means the models is not over fitted.